Ph.D. (MIT Chemical Engineering) & M.B.A (Sloan) '22

 Supratim joined the Bazant group in MIT as a Ph.D. student in Chemical Engineering in January 2017.
 He graduated from IIT Delhi, India as an Institute Medalist for being top of the class, with a Bachelor and Master of Technology (B.Tech and M.Tech) in Chemical Engineering in 2016.
 His primary research interest is in electrochemical energy storage devices and integrating cross-scale knowledge to promote implementation of energy technology.
 As an undergraduate working with Prof. Shantanu Roy, Supratim studied the dynamics of spreading of thin liquid films on porous catalytic surfaces.
 In addition, prior to his PhD, Supratim has also worked in the areas of lithium battery anode fabrication with silicon nanoparticles & their performance evaluation, rheological modelling of semi-flexible entangled polymers and on studying density-unstable displacement flows in moving ducts.
-In MIT, his current focus is the integration of key degradation mechanisms of Li ion batteries under slow and fast charge regimes, into a multiphase porous electrode framework.
-This work is aimed at understanding formation cycling in lithium-ion batteries from first principles using a physics-based framwork.
-After successfully defending his Ph.D. thesis, he is currently pursuing an MBA at the Sloan School of Management.
+In MIT, his focus has been in the integration of key degradation mechanisms of Li ion batteries under slow and fast charge regimes, into a multiphase porous electrode framework.
+His work is aimed at understanding formation cycling in lithium-ion batteries from first principles using a physics-based framwork.
+He also received an MBA from the Sloan School of Management.